 Soka's Health Services Clinic provides outpatient health services to help students maintain optimal health.
-The Nurse Practitioner (NP) will provide medical services when you are ill and provide preventive health services when you are well.
+A California licensed medical practitioner will provide medical services when you are ill and provide preventive health services when you are well.
 We encourage you to use these services.
-The NP collaborates via phone with an off site supervising physician as needed.

 Privacy: The privacy of your medical information is important to us.
 We understand that your medical information is personal and we are committed to protecting it.
 All medical information in Student Health is confidential and is protected under FERPA.